BirdsCanada/CMMN-Trends/README.md

 There are three main options for analysis:

-03-LoadManipEffort - scripts summarizes and plots various units of effort over time.
+03-LoadManipEffort - scripts summarize and plot various units of effort over time.

-03-LoadManipSuperfile - scripts summarizes and plots migration timing for species classification (see Methods for definitions)
+03-LoadManipSuperfile - scripts summarize and plot migration timing for species classification (see Methods for definitions)

 03-LoadManipTrends - scripts runs GAM trend analysis and plot outputs